Horologium constellation lies in the southern sky. Its name means “the clock” in Latin.

 R Horologii (HD 18242)

 R Horologii is the second brightest star in the constellation.
 It is a red giant of the spectral type M7IIIe, approximately 100 light years distant from Earth.
-It has an apparent visual magnitude of 4.7.
+It has an apparent magnitude of 4.7.

-R Horologii is classified as a Mira variable, which means that it is a pulsating variable red star with a pulsation period over 100 days and a light amplitude over one magnitude in infrared and 2.5 magnitude in visual.
+R Horologii is classified as a Mira variable, which means that it is a pulsating variable red star with a pulsation period over 100 days and light amplitude over one magnitude in infrared and 2.5 magnitude in visual.

 The star has a period of 407.6 days and its variations in brightness range from 4.7 to 14.3, which is one of the largest magnitude ranges known.

 Beta Horologii is a giant star belonging to the spectral class A4IIIm, approximately 310 light years distant.
 It is a chemically peculiar star of the metallic-line type, with strong absorption lines of metals.
 It has an apparent magnitude of 4.979 and is the third brightest star in the constellation.

 Delta Horologii belongs to the spectral class A9V.
 It has a visual magnitude of 4.93 and is approximately 175 light years distant.

 Iota Horologii is a yellow dwarf of the spectral type G0Vp, about 56 light years distant.
 It has a visual magnitude of 5.40.
 It is about twice as luminous as the Sun.

 An extrasolar planet the size of Jupiter was discovered orbiting the star in a near Earth orbit in 1998.
 NASA ranked the star 69th on the list of candidates for the Terrestrial Planet Finder mission before the project was abandoned.